...

 2. Establishing a Practical Cleaning Routine

 2.1.
-Task Breakdown and Prioritization
+Task Breakdown and Prioritisation

 2.2.
 Frequency and Scheduling